gsehwal/vuepress-toc/README.md

 ## Requirements

-Node >= 8, yarn, vuepress should be installed.
+Node >= 8, Yarn and vuepress should be installed.
 We also need a Github and Netlify account to follow this example.

 You can check that on your computer:

 $ node -v
 $ yarn -v
 $ vuepress